 That's where we come in, implementing sustainable beautification practices to turn the lot into a well-maintained, beautiful space.
 The lot at 3101 Florence is being transformed into an attractive community space, a great outlet for stormwater management, and a source of pride for the neighborhood.
 We are also working with Lothrop Elementary and King Science & Technology Magnet Center to incorporate the development of the lot into inquiry-based lessons with the students.

-- Planting of native flowers and grasses to create a pollinator garden
+- Planted native flowers and grasses to create pollinator gardens

-- Installation of a permeable path to help stormwater absorb into the ground
+- Installed a permeable path and a rain garden to help stormwater absorb into the ground

-- Trimming the existing trees to make them more attractive and healthier
+- Trimmed the existing trees to make them more attractive and healthier

-- Design and installation of an introductory sign for the property
+- Designed and installed educational signs and an introductory sign for the property

-- Installation of benches to provide a place for neighbors to sit and enjoy the space
+- Installed benches to provide a place for neighbors to sit and enjoy the space

-- Development and planting of a specialized seed mix to provide an attractive, low-maintenance alternative-to-traditional lawn - this alternative lawn contains native flowers and grasses that will require no watering and minimal mowing
+- Developed and planted a specialized seed mix to provide an attractive, low-maintenance alternative-to-traditional lawn - this alternative lawn contains native flowers and grasses that will require no watering and minimal mowing